-Eyelids when we age can appear droopy, puffy and cause excess skin to sag over lashes making you appear tired, and older.
-Droopy eyelids can also affect your visual field.
-The use of cosmetic eyelid surgery, also called blepharoplasty, can help solve these issues by restoring the skin around the eyes to create a natural, youthful appearance that reduces these visible signs of ageing.
-Improvements to vision often occur by minimising the sagging lids.
+As we age, eyelids can start to look droopy, puffy and cause excess skin to sag over the lashes, making you appear tired and older than you really are.
+Droopy eyelids can also affect your visual field, which can impact your self-esteem and your quality of life.
+Cosmetic eyelid surgery also referred to as blepharoplasty, can help solve these issues by restoring the skin around the eyes.
+The result is a natural, youthful appearance that reduces visible signs of ageing.
+Vision improvements can also be achieved by minimising the sagging lids.

 Eyelid Surgery Before and Afters

 The first step on your surgical journey is to book a consultation with specialist plastic surgeon Dr Mark Doyle.
 Whether you would like to find out more information (such as the cost of eyelid surgery) or you would like to book your consultation, please complete the following form.